201190024/BioEmoDetector/README.md

 - Supported file formats include TXT, CSV, and JSON.
 In JSON and CSV files, the column containing sentences must be labeled "sentences" for accurate predictions.

 ## Running Predictions
-Once the instructions file is customized, initiate the prediction process with the following steps:
+Once the Configuration file is customized, initiate the prediction process with the following steps:

 ### Prerequisites
 - Python 3.6 or higher